 Encourage and recognise employees who embody your values in their actions and decisions.
 By recognising those most dedicated to your values, you encourage others to act in this way too!

-By making your organisation value driven, you can create a culture that is grounded in principles that helps to drive your business towards success.
-This approach also increases employee engagement, customer loyalty and decreases staff turnover.
+By making your organisation value-driven, you can create a culture that is grounded in principles.
+These principles help to drive your business towards success.
+This approach also increases employee engagement, customer loyalty, and decreases staff turnover.
+This is important for a value-led business.

 Join the movement of value led organisations